 Within 30 days of his vet visit, he seemed to be losing a little more weight.
 He was eating a little bit less, but he still ate a lot.
 He was getting “bonier” and weaker than his sister (Pixie) and he had always been the strong one.
 I took him to the vet and a few hours later I got the news.

-His organs will all still in good shape, but his white blood cell count was high indicating he was fighting something.
+His organs were all still in good shape, but his white blood cell count was high indicating he was fighting something.
 The vet had removed fluid from his belly and informed me he most likely had cancer.
 She recommended he have an ultrasound.
-His health was declining and the next day we took him to Blue Pearl animal hospital.
+His health was declining and the next day we took him to Blue Pearl Animal Hospital.

 You don’t always see death coming in cats.
 Mary was a long-haired Main Coon.
 We rescued her out of a tree that she had been chased up by a dog.
 It was obvious she needed a family because she was emaciated.
 We brought her home and gave her a can of tuna.
 Ten days later she “gifted” us with two kittens.
 We named them Boy and Pixie and now we had 3 cats.